FlorianNelles/CI-Upgrader/Documentation.md

 - Windows system (Linux and macOS **not** supported)
 - Composer has to be installed on your system
   - To check if Composer is installed, open 'CMD' and enter `composer`
-  - If the command 'composer' was not found, its not installed
+  - If the command 'composer' was not found, it´s not installed
   - In this case, open [GetComposer](https://getcomposer.org/) and follow the instructions to install Composer
 - Java ?
 - Executable CodeIgniter 3 project, that you want to upgrade to CodeIgniter 4